 Statistically speaking, these are all medical conditions that seniors are statistically much more likely to suffer from.
-Suffering from these conditions hinders one’s chance of getting an inexpensive rate on commercial insurance (if they quality for one at all).

-Medicare is a very affordable, government-provided option for pretty much any person living in the United States who lacks the financial means to afford healthcare.
 It does cover a wide range of treatments and medications.
 Although it does not cover everything (and certainly does not cover as much as some more expensive commercial plans might) it is much better than nothing!

 Baby Boomers and Medicare

-What can I do to Help Baby Boomers in an Aging Population?
+What Can I do to Help Baby Boomers in an Aging Population?